rebanto/social-network-simulator/README.md

-# Social Network Simulator (C++ Core Logic)
+# Social Network Simulator

 This repository contains the foundational C++ core logic for a social network simulator.
 It's built to efficiently manage users, connections, and perform complex graph analysis.
-This project lays the groundwork for a complete social network application.

 ---